 - How can we be sure that we are getting good value for money?

 It is easy to answer these questions with platitudes and reassurance however; the only truly satisfying responses consist of end to end verifiable facts.

-If an employer can't articulate effective answers, a commission only sales person has no chance accept to make it up.
-Made up answers can't be verified and inevitably raise resistance.
+If an employer can't articulate effective answers, a commission only sales person has no chance except to make up their own answers.
+Made up answers are usually the kind that can't be verified and inevitably raise resistance.

 This is another area where forethought, planning, and preparation can make all the difference.
-Employers need to provide credible model responses for all common objections and then have people practise until they can use them fluently.
+Employers need to provide credible model responses for all common objections and then have salespeople practise using them.

 Not all selling engagements follow a predictable path yet having a sales process framework dramatically improves transparency, predictability, and manageability for both salespeople and their employer.
 Once a common process is identified, it becomes much easier to address obstacles and choke points that derail some campaigns.
 Once obstructions are recognised, solutions can be developed.

-Many employers have some of this work completed.
-Those who have a comprehensive understanding of their sales process, the obstacles that disrupt it, and practical solutions for overcoming them are in a position to help their sellers succeed.
-Compiling this vital knowledge into an accessible oracle or guide, gives salespeople a significant advantage over competitors.
+Employers who have a comprehensive understanding of their sales process, the obstacles that disrupt it, and practical solutions for overcoming each obstacle are in a position to help their sellers succeed.
+Compiling this vital knowledge into an accessible guide, gives salespeople a significant advantage over competitors.

-Watch these short videos for full details of the Sales Success Formula.
+Watch this short video for details of the Sales Success Formula.